• Skip to primary navigation

 2. Kaeng Krachan National Park

-Head to Kaeng Krachan National Park if one of the things you wanted to see in Thailand was the country’s diverse wildlife.
-Sitting along the border with Myanmar, this is Thailand’s largest national park, which explains why it’s home to possibly the broadest range of wildlife in the country.
-Touring around Kaeng Krachan you can witness a diverse array of animals, from leopards to elephants, gibbons, monitor lizards, porcupines, and plenty of birds.
-The landscape of Kaeng Krachan is quite interesting as well, with patches of rainforest poking through clouds of mist a common sight.
+Head to Kaeng Krachan National Park if you want to see Thailand’s diverse wildlife.
+Sitting along the border with Myanmar, Kaeng Krachan National Park is Thailand’s largest national park and is home to possibly the broadest range of wildlife in Thailand.
+Touring around Kaeng Krachan, you can see leopards, elephants, gibbons, monitor lizards, porcupines, and plenty of birds.
+The landscape of Kaeng Krachan is interesting as well, and it’s common to see patches of rainforest poking through clouds of mist.

 Beautiful Erawan waterfall located Kanchanaburi Province, Thailand